Loading...

 VerifiedKnowledge tests required; skills test generally waived for valid CDL transfers

-Active-duty military members, National Guard, reserves, or qualified veterans may use the CDL Certification for Waiver of Skills Tests (Form CDL 004).
+Active-duty military members, National Guard, reserves or qualified veterans may use Form CDL 004 for waiver of skills tests.

 Eligibility